lionelclement/Elvex/README.md

 It works with handwritten lexicon and grammars, and not with learning data.

-practically speaking
+Practically speaking
 --------------------

 Each word, each use of the word has to be fully described in the lexicon, depending on the domain.
 It would be a long and costly process (several months for one person).

 The grammar is more complex, but shorter to write (several weeks).

-a little French Grammar first
+A little French Grammar first
 -----------------------------

 Causal clauses with tense aggrement.